 The opposite of value investing is generally referred to as growth investing.
 This is a strategy that involves investing in companies that are expected to grow more quickly, regardless of how the company’s fundamentals measure up to its share price.

-During prolonged bull markets (and especially stock market bubbles), value investing has historically offer lower returns than growth investing, as investors are generally more interested in chasing growth stocks.
-However, value investing has often outperformed the market following stock market crashes, or in the period following a stock bubble bursting.
+During prolonged bull markets (and especially stock market bubbles), value investing has historically offered lower returns than growth investing as investors are generally more interested in chasing growth stocks.
+However, value investing has often outperformed the market following stock market crashes or in the period following a stock bubble bursting.

 Why would a stock be undervalued?